 The U.S. Department of Labor's Bureau of Labor Statistics lists the 2012 median pay of "Biochemists and Biophysicists" as $81,480 per year (source) and the "entry-level education" required as a "Doctoral or professional degree".
 After taxes, that's $56,666 for a single Massachusetts resident according to the ADP Paycheck Calculator.

-Child support in Massachusetts and can be collected until a child turns 23, and, as in all other states, is tax-free.
-Women have opportunities to profit from child support that men don't have.
-A woman can decide whether or not to terminate a pregnancy, for example, following a one-night encounter.
+As explained in the Massachusetts chapter of Real World Divorce, child support can be collected until a child turns 23, and, as in all other states, is tax-free.
 How profitable is child support?
-By formula (2013-2017 guidelines), the most that can be collected is $40,000 per year from a defendant earning $250,000 per year.
+By formula (2013-2017 guidelines), $40,000 per year can be obtained from a defendant earning $250,000 per year.
 However, the actual costs of a child can be collected on top of that $40,000, such as health insurance, day care or nanny, and a child's cash expenses.
-Subtracting the USDA estimated $8000 per year incidental costs of a child, such as housing and food, each child yields only a $32,000 per year profit.
+Subtracting the USDA-estimated $8000 per year incidental costs of a child, such as housing and food, each child yields only a $32,000 per year profit.
 Thus a woman would need to have two children in Massachusetts with $250,000-per-year defendants in order to exceed the after-tax personal spending power of a mid-career PhD biochemist.
-However, the present value of the child support plaintiff's earnings are larger because the income stream can start at age 18 or even younger and does not require any investment in college or graduate school.
+However, the present value of the child support plaintiff's earnings are larger because the income stream can start at age 18 or younger and does not require any investment in college or graduate school.

 "The average full professor, someone who has been teaching for, say, fifteen years or longer, is making five times less than the average president at most institutions; works 60 - 70 hour weeks, uses holidays to do research, and tries desperately to find time to be a good spouse, father, mother, or partner.
 The life of the mind may seem cushy, but it is not."Does this make sense as a career for anyone?
 Absolutely!
 Just get out your atlas.